Vaping is on the rise

 The FDA reports that e-cigarette usage among teens has risen by an appalling 78% in the last year.
 This relatively new trend has been seen by many as the safe alternative to smoking standard cigarettes.
 The problem is that little is known about the long-term health effects of this habit.

 I think it’s time moms are made aware of exactly what these electronic cigarettes involve, so that they can educate and encourage their children not to blindly follow this dangerous trend.
-I’ve done some research on the issue, and this is what I have learned.
-Vaping is unhealthy.
+I’ve done some research on the issue, and what follows is my informed explanation regarding why vaping is toxic to your teen’s health.

 How “vaping” works